dmorse/pscf/doc/user-man/binary.rst

 Binary Installation
 ===================

 The steps to install a precompiled binary are different for different operating systems, and somewhat different for different distributions of linux.
-The intaller for Mac OS X installs a completely self-contained package that includes copies of all required external libraries.
-Instructions for using .rpm and .deb installers for Redhat and Debian linux systems instead require the user to install packages containing the FFTW fast Fourier transform and Lapack linear algebra libraries before installing PSCF.
+The installer for Mac OS X installs a completely self-contained package that includes copies of all required external libraries.
+Instructions for installing binary .rpm and .deb packages for Redhat and Debian linux systems instead require the user to install packages containing the FFTW fast Fourier transform and Lapack linear algebra libraries before installing PSCF.

 Mac OSX
 -------